NYU-RTS/rts-docs-dev/README.md

    - a mapping from endpoint to filesystem and fileset
 - filesystemset2db
    - a mapping from filesystem and fileset to Redis database number

+## Dynamic /gpfs/scratch endpoints
+The code stores 'dynamic' versions of the dictionaries endopints2filesystemset and filesystemset2db in the Redis utils cached (db=5).
+These contain similar mappings, but for the /gpfs/scratch endpoints.